Jetsurf/jet-bot/README.md

 ### Music Commands

- - `/voice join CHANNELNAME` : Join a Voice Channel, must be exact Upper/Lower case.
-If no name is provided, join the voice chat you are currently connected to.
+ - `/voice join CHANNEL` : Join a Voice Channel.
+If no channel is provided, joins the voice channel you are connected to are currently connected to.
  - `/voice play url URL` : Play/Queue Up a website to Play from URL
  - `/voice play search SOURCE SEARCH` : Searches SOURCE for SEARCH to play